IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - "Contact E-mail" is automatically populated from dataset owners email.

-- "Subject" is automatically populated with "N/A". #769
+- "Subject" is automatically populated with "N/A".

-- Zero-length files are now allowed (but not necessarily encouraged) #753
+- Zero-length files are now allowed (but not necessarily encouraged).

+- "Depositor" and "Deposit Date" are auto-populated.

 curl examples
 -------------